bas-noorlander/AdvancedWalking/README.md

 # AdvancedWalking
 A navmesh pathfinder/walking library for Tribot.
+It is currently still in development and not yet ready for production usage.

 ##### What is AdvancedWalking?
 It's the next generation of pathfinding in osrs botting, written specifically for the Tribot client, with the aim to replace WebWalking.